arielcarrera/build-features-plugin/README.md

 The main purpose of this project is:

 - provide an opinionated solution for centralized dependency management
-- provide dependencies as features that can be enabled using feature flags
+- simplify configuration using "features" that can be enabled in the build script
 - ensure a minimum set of common configurations/plugins to be applied
-- provide a simple way to work with spring docker-compose support and spring-cloud-config locally
 - reduce complexity and boilerplate in gradle build scripts
 - ease maintenance for updating multiple projects to new dependency versions
-- allow customization, override versions and include custom features/dependencies
+- allow feature definition inline (in the build script) or globally managed in a custom extension/plugin project
+- provide a simple way to work with spring docker-compose support and spring-cloud-config locally
+- include additional common gradle tasks
+- works with Spring's dependency-management gradle plugin under the hood for easy dependency resolution and versioning

+Feature definition:

+- each feature can contain one or more dependencies
+- each dependency has its own version that can be easily overridden by a property
+- each feature can apply conditionals to the inclusion of each dependency based on the existence of other active features

-### Building ###
+### Build ###

 | Command            | Description                                 |
 |--------------------|---------------------------------------------|